10 Best Index Funds in 2024 for Your Portfolio

 3. Purchase your index fund

-After you’ve decided which fund fits in your portfolio, it’s time for the easy part – actually buying the fund.
-You can either buy directly from the mutual fund company or through a broker.
-But it’s usually easier to buy a mutual fund through a broker.
-And if you’re buying an ETF, you’ll need to go through your broker.
+After deciding which fund fits your portfolio, buy the fund.
+You can purchase directly from the mutual fund company or through a broker, but it’s usually easier via a broker.
+ETFs always require buying through a broker.

 Things to consider when investing in index funds